CommonSenseMachineLearning/OntarioPower/README.md

   - PUB_GenOutputbyFuelHourly_2019.xml
   - PUB_GenOutputbyFuelHourly_2020.xml

-  ## Initial Questions
+ ## Potential Questions
-  1. What is the forecasts of expected demand and available generation, for years ahead?
+ 1. Can we forecast future supply and demand by region?
+(How far?)
-  2. What is the forecasts of expected price of consumption power for a year ahead?
+ 2. Can we forecast electiricity price?
+(How far?)
-  3. How do the consumption of power change in winter and summer?
+ 3. How does the consumption of power change in winter and summer?
+(Seasonality)
-  4. How do the temperature affect the demand of power?
+ 4. How does temperature affect the demand for power?
-  5. What is the forecasts of expected demand and available generation power regarding on regions, for years ahead?
+ 5. How will the mix of sustainable energy sources change over time?
+(Wind, solar, etc.)
-  6. How will the energy resources' proportion change for five years ahead?
+ 6. What proportion of energy is sustainable?
+(Can we predict into the future?)